-Telehealth is a way of offering mental health care appointments when you are not able to visit your therapist at the clinic.
+Telehealth is a way of offering mental health care appointments through secure video conference when you are not able to visit your therapist at the clinic.
 Shown to be equally as effective as in-person therapy, telehealth services are provided via computer or tablet and can be done in the privacy of your own home.

 Who is eligible?

 Veterans of the United States Armed Services, including the National Guard and Reserves, regardless of role while in uniform, discharge status, or combat experience, with a focus on Post-9/11 Veterans.
 Veterans must be located in Pennsylvania.

 Military Family Members